 Poughkeepsie, New York, USA

-Beginning in the fall of 2017, the Hudson Valley Design Lab partnered with Mid-Hudson Heritage Center, Hudson River Housing, and Liscum McCormick Vanhoorhis Architects to reimagine the Trolley Barn as an arts center and event space, dedicated to inclusively catalyzing reinvestment along Main Street.
+Beginning in the fall of 2017, MASS’s Poughkeepsie, NY office partnered with Mid-Hudson Heritage Center, Hudson River Housing, and architecture firm Liscum McCormick VanVoorhis to reimagine the Trolley Barn as an arts center and event space, dedicated to inclusively catalyzing reinvestment along Main Street.
 The project team worked closely with members of the community to develop possible programming schema alongside local artists and nonprofits.
 The Trolley Barn project received an initial grant from NeighborWorks America to renovate the front portion of the building, and later went on to receive funds from the Restore New York Communities Initiative to complete the building’s transformation into a multi-cultural center for arts programming and events.
-The Trolley Barn is scheduled to open in early 2019.
+The Trolley Barn opened in 2019.

 Location: Poughkeepsie, New York, USA

 Program: Adaptive reuse of historic transit garage into a community arts hub and event space

 Hudson River Housing, Mid-Hudson Heritage Center